Zindagi Gulzar Hai: Critical reception

+Izzah Khan of The Express Tribune praised Sanam Saeed and Samina Peerzada's acting and the portrayal of the middle-class family but criticized the depiction of the elite family as self-righteous and unrealistic, with some scenes and dialogues being overdone and irksome, and the performances of Mehreen Raheel and Ayesha Omar.
 While writing for Dawn, Nadeem F. Paracha compared it with the blockbuster Humsafar and praised the series for the strong female character and the non-judgmental discourse of competing ideas of class, morality, and faith.
+Sabahat Zakariya of The Friday Times critiqued the series for perpetuating submissive female stereotypes, failing to depict the range of experiences of Pakistani women, and projecting a restrictive image of Pakistani womanhood, contrary to the real-life achievements and independence of the women involved in the production of the series.

 Samina Peerzada's character of an abandoned wife yet supporting mother was widely praised.
 In the year-ender list by The Express Tribune, the reviewer described that her performance "stole many hearts with its emotional depth and true-to-life portrayal."
 In a 2015 article published by DAWN Images, the author credits the success of Pakistani television serials of that time to compelling storytelling and relatable characters like Kashaf, who inspire and resonate with audiences.

-In May 2020, DAWN Images listed it among the inconic Pakistani TV series.
+In May 2020, DAWN Images listed it among the iconic Pakistani TV series.

 While reviewing for The News International in July 2025, Gaitee Ara Siddiqi praised the series its strong female protagonist, the on-screen chemistry between the leads, commends the performances of supporting cast mainly Samina Peerzada, script, dialogues, and direction, and the portrayal of social issues, such as women's treatment and class divides.